sumdher/VSCode-on-Android/README.md

 Now when you run `code`, it should successfully launch VSCode on your Adroid device. 🦾🎉

+> **Tip:** Sometimes, launching VSCode by clicking its icon in the start menu does not work.
+In that case, right click on the icon and select "Edit application".
+Set the path to `/usr/bin/code` (or wherever the path is)

 ---

 ## Setting up Python and pip